Rin Tohsaka: Conception

+Design

 While designing Rin's visual appearance, Takashi Takeuchi worked with the goal of making her ″possess a sense of perfection and a surrounding atmosphere of inaccessibility″.
 Takeuchi regarded Rin as a model student and therefore sought to draw a school uniform that would fit her better than any other female character of the game.
 At the same time, her outside school clothes were designed in a more casual style, that was explained as ″more comfortable for battles″.
 All of Rin's clothes were drawn in red to match the suit of her servant — Archer.
 Takeuchi originally planned to emphasize Rin's temper with a special raised eye shape, used in the anime industry for portraying cold-blooded and sharp characters, but in the final version, her eyes are round.
 Takeuchi also designed her hair with pigtails, believing that this suited her tsundere nature.